RyanBalshaw/NotYourAverageRaspberryPiRepo/README.md

 # NotYourAverageRaspberryPiRepo

-Definitely an average raspberry pi repository.
+Definitely an average raspberry pi repository

 ## A simple list of projects is as follows:
 - Strava latest activity map plotter

 ### Strava Latest Activity Map Plotter

-A Raspberry Pi project to visualize your latest activities from Strava.
+A Raspberry Pi project to visualise your latest activities from Strava.
 This program fetches your recent Strava running data, generates a map plot, and sets up a visual kiosk display.

 ### Initial Setup